-When implementing the custom image, it is easy to make a mistake, requiring you to restore the system to a factory-original state, or recover it from an earlier version of your custom image.
-The easiest and best way to create an earlier version of your custom image is to take the original Magnia SG20 SDK preinstall image, and create a copy of it prior to doing any work using the disk snapshot feature.
+When implementing the custom image, it is easy to make a mistake and need to restore the system to a factory original state, or to recover from an earlier version of your custom image.
+The easiest and best way to accomplish this is to take the original Magnia SG20 SDK preinstall image, and create a copy of it prior to doing any work using the disk snapshot feature.